Home » Business Email Etiquette Articles » Business Texting Etiquette: Tips and Considerations for Professionals

 • When expecting a business text, do your best to respond promptly.

-• Refrain from being a digital stalker by calling, emailing, and texting about the same subject.
+• Do not be a digital stalker by calling, emailing, and texting about the same subject.
 Unless it is truly urgent, choose the most appropriate mode of communication.

 Just because everyone is texting irresponsibly, does that make it tacitly okay for you to do the same?
 Are you a lemming or a leader?